 ARTIST STATEMENT

-I am particularly interested in the intersection of education and entertainment, where the theater is a classroom and an audience is left with a desire for self inquiry and to engage in public discourse.
+My work exists in the intersection of education and entertainment, using the theater as a classroom and the audience left with a desire for self inquiry or to engage in public discourse.

 -Star Stone